 News & Project Updates

-Mass Audubon successfully conserves additional land all the time—from stands of old growth forest in the Berkshires to coastal habitats on Cape Cod to the precious salt marsh of the North Shore—and every type of habitat in between.
+Mass Audubon is constantly working to permanently protect additional acres for conservation, often in collaboration with other organizations, agencies, and individuals.
+We've successfully protected stands of old growth forest in the Berkshires, coastal habitats on Cape Cod, precious salt marshes on the North Shore, and every type of habitat in between.

 Published on July 2, 2021